tekwiz/apollo/README.markdown

 If you want to halt the transition conditionally, you can just raise an exception.
-There is a helper called `halt!`, which raises the Workflow::TransitionHalted exception.
+There is a helper called `halt!`, which raises the Apollo::TransitionHalted exception.
 You can provide an additional `halted_because` parameter.

     def reject(reason)